ibnusyuhadap3/slim-lite-configuration/README.md

 ### Safe Memory Usage

 Like explained above, Slim Lite Configuration will save the items of configuration in Slim settings and container.
 This will need more usage of computer memory.
-So to safe the memory, we need to remove Slim Lite Configuration from container by placed the code below
+So to safe the memory, we can to remove Slim Lite Configuration from container by placed the code below

 ```
 $container->offsetUnset("config");